 A highlight is our Riley & Ephemera Collection, which includes pamphlets, posters, badges and other ephemeral materials.
 The bias of this collection is left-wing, reflecting the position of its founding donor, Fred Riley, and the nature of the organizations who rely on promoting their causes through ephemeral items like leaflets.
 However attempts are made to collect from all points of view.

 The Library holds a wide range of material relating to governments, politicians and political parties in its government and law and manuscript collections, as well as the Riley & Ephemera Collection.
-This guide does not cover how to research political parties and politicians, but it will help to discover who supported and opposed their proposals and decisions.
+This guide does not cover how to research political parties and politicians, but it will help you discover who supported and opposed their proposals and decisions.

 Use the tabs above to find out more.